plapointe6/EspMQTTClient/README.md

 - Provide a callback handling to advise when we are connected to the MQTT broker.
 - Allow to print usefull debug informations.

-Was tested with a Wemos D1 mini, feel free to test it with another ESP'S and provide feedback.

 ## Dependency